Yeregorix/AppCommon/README.md

 AppCommon is a library for developing JavaFX applications that includes many services to improve application quality easily.

-## Java 8 and 11+ support
+## Java 17+ support

-AppCommon applications are compatible with Java 8 and any Java version >= 11.
-Java 9 and 10 are not supported.
-On Java 11+, JavaFX runtime is automatically downloaded when missing.
+AppCommon applications are compatible with any Java version >= 17.
+The JavaFX runtime is automatically downloaded when missing.

 ## Gradle integration